stoerr/workloglet/Specification.md

 - If the skip button is pressed, the application closes itself and also the browser tab.
 No alert or anything.
 - If the "Copy from last" button is pressed, the drop down and text area should be filled from the last entry in the last worklog file.
 - The "List" button goes to the list page.
-The list page should be opened via script so that it can be closed by script again, since otherwise the browsers security restrictions forbid closing the window.
-It should be replace the worklog view, though, not open a new window or tab.
+The list page is loaded via fetch and replaces the whole document, so that the window can still be script closed when the Quit button on that page is pressed, without violating browser security restrictions.

 ### List page - listing the work